-St. John’s University celebrated its 20th anniversary of Residence Life as 3,119 new and returning students, along with their families, were welcomed in late summer to housing facilities on the institution’s campuses in Queens and Staten Island, NY.
+As St. John’s University celebrates its 20th anniversary of Residence Life, 3,119 new and returning students, along with their families, were welcomed in late summer to housing facilities on the institution’s campuses in Queens and Staten Island, NY.

 The annual Move-In Weekend on the Queens campus, held on Saturday, August 31, and Sunday, September 1, officially launched the start of the 2019 fall semester and St. John’s Red Carpet Welcome.
 The latter is a month-long programming series that features a wide variety of activities designed to help new students make a successful transition to college life, while also enabling returning students to reunite with the college community.